Qingquan-Li/doorfront-automation/README.md

-# doorfront-automation

-Automatically walk in Google Street View and take screenshots.
+doorfront-automation: Automatically walk in Google Street View and take screenshots.

----

 # How to run the program?